ryangreen6/Indus_Archaeobotanical_Data/README.md

 # Archaeobotanical Data from the Indus Civilization
 ### A Repository of Jennifer Bates' Published Archaeobotanical Dataset

-This repository contains a collection of archaeobotanical samples, compiled by University of Pennsylvania's Jennifer Bates, from across the Indus Valley and dating to the Indus Civilization, c.3200-1500 BCE.
+This repository contains a collection of archaeobotanical samples, compiled by Seoul National University's Jennifer Bates, from across the Indus Valley and dating to the Indus Civilization, c.3200-1500 BCE.

 This data has been reorganized into two tables, one called `samples.csv` that lists 110 samples from 63 Indus sites, and another called `taxa.csv` that indicates the archaeobotanical results of each sample and the taxa they contain.
 Bates' original publication is also stored in this repository for context and reference.